MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/entity-operations.md

 ## Entity.LogicalName

-When you instantiate a new <xref:Microsoft.Xrm.Sdk.Entity> class instance using the late-bound style you must provide a valid string value to specify what type of entity it is.
+When you instantiate a new <xref:Microsoft.Xrm.Sdk.Entity> class instance using the late-bound style you must provide a valid string value to specify what entity type it is.
 The `LogicalName` is defined in the entity metadata (table definition).

 When using the early-bound style, this value is set by the constructor of the generated class.
 For example: `var account = new Entity("account");`

-In your code, if you later want to retrieve the string value that describes the type of entity, you can use the <xref:Microsoft.Xrm.Sdk.Entity.LogicalName> property.
+In your code, if you later want to retrieve the string value that describes the entity type, you can use the <xref:Microsoft.Xrm.Sdk.Entity.LogicalName> property.
 This is useful for the many APIs that require an entity logical name as a parameter.

 ## Entity.Id

-When you instantiate an `Entity` class instance, whether using the late-bound or early-bound style, it doesn't have a unique id set.
+When you instantiate the `Entity` class, whether using the late-bound or early-bound style, it doesn't have a unique id set.
 If you are creating an entity, you shouldn't set it, but allow it to be set by the system when you create (save) it.

 If you are retrieving an entity, it will include the primary key attribute value whether you request it or not.
 The primary key attribute name is different for each type of entity.
 Generally, the name of the primary key attribute is the entity `logicalname` + `id`.
-For an account entity it is `accountid` and for contact it is `contactid`.
+For an account it is `accountid` and for contact it is `contactid`.

 While you can get or set the primary key value using the primary key attribute, you can also use the <xref:Microsoft.Xrm.Sdk.Entity.Id>  property to access the value without having to remember the name of the primary key attribute.

-## Early bound access to attributes
+## Early bound access to table columns

 If you are using the early-bound style with generated classes, you will find typed properties for each attribute in the class.
 The properties for the attributes use the <xref:Microsoft.Xrm.Sdk.Metadata.AttributeMetadata>.<xref:Microsoft.Xrm.Sdk.Metadata.AttributeMetadata.SchemaName> and they can be accessed directly on the `Entity` class instance.